SOAP or REST?

 Avalara provides multiple versions of the AvaTax API.
 We originally built AvaTax using SOAP in 2004, and it’s stood the test of time, with thousands of customers using it every day.
 In 2016, Avalara chose to build a completely new REST API that works off the same code and data while also including modern standards: We implemented the OpenAPI specification (also known as Swagger) throughout the API, and we chose to adopt Microsoft’s REST guidelines to make our service immediately familiar to users of the standard.

 If you’re starting a new project today, we encourage you to use REST.
 Our developer documentation for REST is world-class, and we’ve written the AvaTax Developer Guide to help you learn the ins and outs of AvaTax.
-If you wrote software in the past that used SOAP, your product will continue to be supported and you can freely mix and match code that uses REST and SOAP.
+If you wrote legacy software using our SOAP API, these integrations will continue to function but will be unable to utilize any new functionality.

 Here’s a comparison of the two AvaTax APIs: